Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Background: Newcomb's problem and the non-Nashian approach

 and

 And as a consequence:

 and the expected utility of picking one box outweighs that of picking two.

 Although the calculation, in the very case of the Newcomb problem, is similar and yields the same result than EDT, it is crucial to understand that the underlying reasoning is very different.
-Picking one box, in the NNDT mindset, is not mere evidence that the prediction was ``one box''.
-Picking one box has a counterfactual impact on the prediction via the counterfactual function, something formally modelled with Lewisian counterfactual functions.
+Picking one box, in the NNDT mindset, is not merely evidence that the prediction was ``one box''.
+Picking one box has a counterfactual impact on the prediction, something formally modeled with Lewisian counterfactual functions.
 To understand this, it helps to consider that the agent may not be able to distinguish whether they are actually making their decision, or whether they are being simulated by the predictor.

 As explained in \citet{Fourny2018}, Newcomb's problem is underspecified in the sense that this Lewisian counterfactual function corresponding to changing one's choice is not constrained by the problem formulation.
 In a CDT mindset, the counterfactual function expresses that the prediction would have been the same if one had decided otherwise.
 In Nashian game theory, this translates to unilateral deviations of strategies.
 In the NNDT mindset, the counterfactual function expresses that the prediction \emph{would also have been correct} if one had decided otherwise.
 This is a weaker form of free choice in which the agent \emph{could have acted otherwise}, but if they had, then the prediction would have been different.
 In the EDT mindset, there are no counterfactual functions at all, only conditional probabilities.
 It is important to understand that NNDT is distinct from EDT

-\citet{Gibbard1978}, \citet{Lewis1979} and \citet{Dupuy1992} argued that there is a direct analogy between Newcomb's problem and the prisoner's dilemma: in both problems, the question is whether the decisions are counterfactually interdependent (NNDT), counterfactually dependent (CDT), or statistically correlated (EDT).
+\citet{Gibbard1978}, \citet{Lewis1979} and \citet{Dupuy1992} argued that there is a direct analogy between Newcomb's problem and the prisoner's dilemma: in both problems, the question is whether the decisions are counterfactually interdependent (NNDT), counterfactually independent (CDT), or statistically correlated (EDT).